 - it supports emerging talent in the theatre; and

-The RTST’s intention is to run the Scheme annually, and to work with different regional theatres.
+The RTST’s intention is to continue to run the Scheme annually, and to work with different regional theatres.
 The detailed terms of the Scheme in any given year will be published on the RTST’s website.
-The terms may vary from year.
+The terms may vary from year to year.